SSS92/battle_ship/battleShip/README.txt

 make

-To clean secondary files which should be generated after compilation use the following command:

-make clean

 To generate doxygen documentations use the following command:

 make docs

+To delete secondary files which should be generated after compilation and doxygen files use the following command:

+make clean

 SORCE CODE ORGANIZATION
 ------------------------------------------------